thegrumpygator/GetDataProject/readme.md

 of which is output to the console.
 The others datasets and several other variables remain in the workspace environment.

+### Rationale
+A relatively _wide_ format was chosen for this dataset to keep each _subject-activity-attempt_ on a single row.
+(It is possible to _factor_ out the 66 measurement columns so that there would be a single measurement column and an additional _key_ column - measurement-name) The wide vs. narrow decision can be made depending on what analysis is desired.

 If the user wishes the script to write to disk the tidy dataset, the user must only uncomment the appropriate "write.table" statement.
 The statement writes the dataset as space-delimited, with headers, and no row labels.